9-year-old girl missing on Tangipahoa River

-INDEPENDENCE - Members of the Tangipahoa Parish Sheriff's Office, Wildlife and Fisheries and the local fire department are actively searching for a 9-year-old girl who disappeared while playing on the Tangipahoa River Sunday afternoon.
+INDEPENDENCE - Several local agencies armed with boats and dive teams are canvassing the Tangipahoa River in search of a 9-year-old Roseland girl who disappeared while playing in the river Sunday afternoon.

 ALSO: Man critical after beating during robbery in French Quarter area